 About

 Pugh’s writing methodology combines critical analysis with creative nonfiction.
-He explores minoritarian identities in performance, both on and off the stage.
+He explores identities in performance, both on and off the stage.
 You can find this exploration in Pugh’s writing across journalism, essays, and dramatic works.

-Pugh is currently a freelance writer in the Washington, D.C. area, contributing to Theatrely, DC Theater Arts, and 3Views on Theater.
-He is also a copywriter/coordinator for the John F. Kennedy Center for the Performing Arts.
+Pugh is currently a freelance writer in the Washington, D.C. area, contributing to Theatrely, DC Theater Arts, Smithsonian Magazine, and 3Views on Theater.

+From Aug.
+2022–Mar.
+2025, he served as a copywriter/coordinator for the John F. Kennedy Center for the Performing Arts.
 Pugh previously contributed writing to DCist, and interned for NPR’s Code Switch and It’s Been a Minute.

 In 2021, Pugh graduated from Wesleyan University, where he was an English and theater major with a concentration in race/ethnicity.
-In the spring semester of 2021, Pugh served as Editor-in-Chief of The Wesleyan Argus.
-He also served as a director/dramaturg for Wesleyan’s student theatre productions.

 For portfolios and contact information, see below: